Frequently Asked Questions:

 The parking office is a separate entity from the Police Department.
 They can be contacted at 646-1839 or park.nmsu.edu

 4. Does the NMSU Police Department do fingerprinting?

-5. How do I file a complaint on an employee?
+5. How do I file a complaint on a Police Department employee?

 Our Department investigates all complaints against both sworn and civilian employees.
-A complaint packet is available at the NMSU Police Department Dispatch Center.
-You make take the packet with you and return it at your convenience.
-You will receive a copy of the forms you fill out for your records and an investigator will follow up with you once the incident has been investigated.
+A complaint packet is available at the NMSU Police Department Dispatch Center at 725 College Dr. You may take the packet with you and return it at your convenience.
+You will receive a copy of the forms you fill out for your records and an investigating supervisor will follow up with you.